 This cartogram maintains the same area over time, rather than grow in size.
 The animation shows that of reported cases, so it may reflect the places that have tests and can afford to test and choose to test, as much as the actual spread of the disease itself.

 While the disease seemed contained within China over the first weeks of its existence – only few small occurrences such as in France and Germany are briefly visible – but then starts spreading towards Europe towards the end of February until two months on the cases outside China by far outweigh the ones that have been reported within China.
-Towards the end of the animation, nearer to the current date, the USA are growing in size quite considerably and turn into the new main hotspot of the epidemic.
-Growing shares of cases can also start being observed in South America (especially Brazil) and Russia, followed by a growth of cases in India.
+Towards the end of April, the USA are growing in size quite considerably and turn into the new main hotspot of the epidemic.
+Nearer the current date, growing shares of cases can also be observed in South America (especially Brazil) and Russia, followed by a growth of cases in India.
 Towards the end of the year the resurgence and second wave hitting Europe becomes visible by its again increasing size.

 Worldmapper.org is providing regular cartogram updates for the COVID-19 pandemic.
 The individual maps and situation updates can be found in chronological order in the following article: